Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

         create_report(file_path)
 ```

 This skeleton makes some sense, since for each file path we want to create a report.
 However, the current way that we have `create_report()` set up returns a dictionary of counts.
 What are we going to do with these?
-How are we going to collect all the counts together so that we can create summary statistics?
+How are we going to collect all the counts together so that we can keep a master counts?
 Further, how are we going to create a library of words contained in all the documents??

 These are great questions, and to answer them we need to think hard about the structure of our program.
 If we want to aggregate all of the counts together, we could have a separate dictionary devoted to that task.
 Then, we would have to ask ourselves where that dictionary should be created, and where the updates to it should be made?

 Questions like this one go a long way in terms of directing decisions on how to structure your programs.
 One thing to think about when you're answering these questions are that functions should be reusable.
 This means that if it's, for example, creating and returning data structures within it's scope, it's potentially less general than if it accepts an existing data structure as a parameter.
-However, you need to think about needlessly passing around objects that might just be best stored in a class, with the functions that operate on those objects being made into methods for that class.
-This brings up an important point - Python has both functions and classes, so you can choose the one that suits your needs!
+However, you should consider that passing around objects might be needless since they could just be stored as attributes in a class.
+Then the functions that operate on those objects could simply be methods on that class.
+All of this reads: can you encapsulate the solution to your problem, and do you want to?
+This brings up an important point - Python allows you to implement both functions and classes, so you can choose the one that suits your needs!
 What's important is that you're aware of both and are conscious about thinking over the costs and benefits of each when you're writing your programs.
 Often times, the boundary between choosing one over the other can be a little fuzzy, and so as long as you're actually thinking critically about it, that's a good sign!

 How do we apply all of this to our current problem?
 Well, we know that we're going to want to have some sort of object storing all of our counts and our vocabulary.
 This is starting to sound like maybe we should create a class.
-Keep in mind that this decision, to make the jump to class usage, can happen at any time during your process, and you can always go back! (**Note**: Frequently you'll want to try out a change, be it a large change that requires a huge refactortor or a small change that requires a tiny implementation change, but not want it to affect all of your current work.
+Keep in mind that this decision, to make the jump to class usage, can happen at any time during your process, and you can always go back! (**Note**: Frequently you'll want to try out a change, be it a large change that requires a huge refactor or a small change that requires a tiny implementation change, but not want it to affect all of your current work.
 This happens so frequently that there is some amazing functionality to solve this exact problem built into your version control system, `git`.
 It involves the use of **branches**.
 [Here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) is a great intro to branching and merging from the git docs if you want to learn about this amazing feature.)

 Let's make the jump to classes, then!